BurpTech/burp-dimmer/MANUAL.md

 #### Reset button functions

-- Press to reboot the device
+- Press and release to reboot the device
 - Press and hold for 2 seconds to query the current network mode
   - The status LED will flash once and after the button is released it will flash the following additional times
     - 1 - Normal